 Generate currently employs Chaplains under two programs.

-The Student Wellbeing Support Program (SWSP) is a NSW State Government funded program that is in place for three years, commencing in 2018.
+The Student Wellbeing Support Program (SWSP) is a NSW State Government funded program that is in place for three years.

 Killarney Heights High School (SWSP)